weaviate/weaviate-io/developers/weaviate/config-refs/env-vars.md

 To configure Weaviate in a [Docker](../installation/docker-compose.md) or a [Kubernetes](../installation/kubernetes.md) deployment, set these environment variables

+Note that with boolean variables, any of the following values, in lowercase or uppercase, will be interpreted as `true`: `"on"`, `"enabled"`, `"1"`, `"true"`.

+Any other value will be interpreted as `false`.

 ## General

 | Variable | Description | Type | Example Value |